Smith v. Board of School Commissioners of Mobile County: Background

 According to Dreilinger, the 1980s were an era where the religious right brought home economics into the culture wars.
-Earlier in the eighties, the Heritage Foundation published a pamphlet attacking the American Home Economics Association for a broad definition of the word "family" and for encouraging children to make their own choices.
-In 1986, an Alabama federal court heard a class-action suit which challenged the materials in forty-four textbooks.
-Five of the textbooks, which were based on the subject of home economics, were deemed the worst by a prosecutor.
-The case brought national attention from the start, with The National Legal Foundation funding the prosecution and in response, the ACLU and the People for the American Way funding a defense team to work with the state school board's attorney.
-At the time, Pat Robertson was seeking the Republican presidential nomination and was also the founder of The National Legal Foundation.
+In the 1980s, the Heritage Foundation published a pamphlet attacking the American Home Economics Association for a broad definition of the word "family" and for encouraging children to make their own choices.

+In 1986, an Alabama federal court heard a class-action suit which challenged the materials in 44 textbooks.
+Five of them, which were on home economics, were deemed the worst by a prosecutor.
+The case drew national attention from the start, with the National Legal Foundation funding the prosecution.
+In response, the ACLU and the People for the American Way funded a defense team to work with the state school board's attorney.
+At the time, Pat Robertson was seeking the Republican presidential nomination, and was also the founder of the National Legal Foundation.
 The judge hearing the case, W. Brevard Hand, was described as a hero for the religious right.
 The plaintiffs charged that the books established a religion of secular humanism which gave no reason to believe in God.
-They attacked the home economics topic of values clarification - a favorite topic of home economics leader, Satenig St. Marie - for venturing too far away from what the plaintiffs viewed as home economics topics like sewing and cooking.
+They attacked the home economics topic of "values clarification" - a favorite topic of home economics leader Satenig St. Marie - for venturing too far away from what the plaintiffs viewed as home economics topics like sewing and cooking.
 The defense focused on religious liberty claims rather than accept help from the American Home Economics Association, and gathered Christian witnesses for that purpose.

 Many of the academic experts on both the prosecution and defense sides of the case admitted they had not read the books, had not seen a home economics class, nor had their children taken home economics.

-It was in this first ruling on March 3, 1987, that Judge Hand states that secular humanism was a religion and that the textbooks unconstitutionally promoted it.
-The ruling also said that the textbooks had to be removed from the class rooms.
+In this first ruling on March 3, 1987, Judge Hand stated that secular humanism was a religion and that the textbooks unconstitutionally promoted it.
+The ruling also said that the textbooks had to be removed from the classrooms.
 A few months later, over the objection of Alabama governor Guy Hunt, the appellate court overturned the verdict.

 Books in question

-The textbooks in the case were divided by the plaintiffs into three categories: home economics books, history books and social studies books.
-These were:
+The textbooks in the case were divided by the plaintiffs into three categories: books on home economics, history, and social studies.